openshift-labs/lab-building-images/workshop/content/creating-images/05-export-and-import.md

 Rather than being a way of creating a container image from scratch, this method is usually used when you want to share a container image, but can't do it via an image registry.

-To export the file system from the stopped container run:
+To export a file system from a stopped container run:

 ```execute
 podman export -o exported.tar interactive